mongodb/specifications/source/bson-corpus/bson-corpus.rst

 The BSON spec uses null-terminated strings to represent document field names and regex components (i.e. pattern and flags/options).
-Drivers MUST assert that null bytes are prohibited in the following contexts when encoding BSON.
+Drivers MUST assert that null bytes are prohibited in the following contexts when encoding BSON (i.e. creating raw BSON bytes or constructing BSON-specific type classes):

 * Field name within a root document
 * Field name within a sub-document